chrisspiegl/ChrisSpiegl.com/consulting.md

 ### Elevate Your Content Production

-Transform your content from amateur to professional with expert guidance on:

-- **Professional Video Production**
+Transform your content from amateur to professional.
+I've built multiple YouTube channels (biggest ones have 40k subscribers[^1] & 16k subscribers[^2]) and podcasts (two of which hit the top 2% world wide).
+I have created reviews for and partnered with dozens of brands like Røde, Atomos, Amazon, Adobe, Riverside, Acer, Walkolution, DPA, espresso Display, BOLSTair, Ultrahuman, and many more.

-  - Studio setup and equipment optimization, lighting and audio perfection, camera techniques and composition, live streaming mastery, and post-production workflow.
+- **Professional Video Production:** Studio setup and equipment optimization, lighting and audio perfection, camera techniques and composition, live streaming mastery, and post-production workflow.
-- **Podcast Excellence**
-  - Professional recording setup, audio quality optimization, editing and production workflow, and distribution and promotion strategies.
+- **Podcast Excellence:** Professional recording setup, audio quality optimization, editing and production workflow, and distribution and promotion strategies.
-- **Content Creation Mastery**
-  - YouTube channel optimization, content strategy development, audience engagement techniques, and brand consistency and growth.
+- **Content Creation Mastery:** YouTube channel optimization, content strategy development, audience engagement techniques, and brand consistency and growth.

 ### Online Business Strategy and Optimization

 I've built and run multiple online businesses (I am currently part of 3) and I can help you with: Business model optimization, audience growth, monetization strategies, and scaling your business.

+### Digital Nomadism & Remote Work

+Navigate the challenges of location-independent living:

+- **International Relocation:** Leaving your home country (I left Germany), adapting to new cultures, and establishing a home base abroad.
+- **Remote Work Optimization:** Setting up productive workspaces anywhere, managing time zones, and maintaining work-life balance.
+- **Global Living Experience:** Having lived in 8+ countries for 6-12+ months each, I can share practical insights on international living.

+### Starting Your Online Business

+Launch and grow your online business:

+- **Company Structure & Registration:** Setting up an Estonian company and understanding different international business structures.
+- **Financial Independence:** Transitioning from steady income to entrepreneurial ventures, managing irregular income, and building financial security.
+- **Autonomous Business Operations:** Working without a traditional boss, creating systems for accountability, and maintaining productivity as your own manager.

 ### Master the Apple Ecosystem